 This book is good.
 It’s not a personal favorite, but it is worth reading.
 There are some parts where it’s cliché, but other than that it’s fine.
 It’s a dystopian, futuristic novel where everything is done online which I thought was an interesting concept.
-And I thought it was interesting how Madeline’s mother and father are polar opposites.
+And I thought it was cool how Madeline’s mother and father are polar opposites.
 They have different views on whether they should live their lives online.
 She likes technology but she thinks there should be a limit.
 She still keeps a journal and writes in longhand.
 She is one my favorite characters, because she doesn't pressure her daughter to live her life the way her father tells her to.
 She has her own opinion, which I admire from her character.

 Technology is very centered in this novel.
 Everyone in their society uses it.
 It is part of everyday life.
 People in this society tend to be more conservative.
 They do not like to have fun like go to clubs and such.